-Note: \If a student must retake NUR278, then NUR299 must be taken concurrently even if NUR299 was successfully completed previously
+Note: If a student must retake NUR298, then NUR299 must be taken concurrently even if NUR299 skills.

 Course Description: Culmination of all previous nursing courses.
-Precepted facilitated clinical experience to socialize into the nursing profession, manage client care, and apply clinical judgment skills.
+Precepted facilitated clinical experience to socialize into the nursing profession, manage client care, and apply clinical judgment